mcopanos/React-List-App/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This list app demonstrates how to work with input values in React and displaying content to the user.
+This app was created using Reach Hooks such as, useState() and uesRef().
+I also added React Bootstrap for styling.
+You can clone this project, downlaod the dependicies and run npm run start to have this on your local machine.

 ## Available Scripts